If you looking for work, you will find lots of useful information in this section.

 Some organisations and companies offer internships that enable students or graduates to gain relevant skills and experience in a particular field.
 An internship is essentially a period of work experience, usually lasting for a fixed, limited period of time and can be offered on a paid or unpaid basis.
 You can find further information about internships on the Prospects website, including information to help you determine your right to pay.

-Arts Council England's Arts Jobs listing is a good place to look for internships in the arts and culture sector.
+Arts Council England’s Arts Jobs listing is a good place to look for internships in the arts and culture sector.
 For internships within orchestral management, you will find a listing in the Jobs section of the Association of British Orchestras (ABO) website.
 You can search for internships with graduate employers on the TARGETjobs website.
-Paid internships are listed on Graduate Talent Pool - a government website designed to help new and recent graduates gain real work experience.

 Trinity Laban offers paid internships to graduates.
 These internships provide a training opportunity for those interested in a career in either the arts or in education.
 They are offered on either a full time or part time basis for a fixed-term period (usually 11 months) and are paid as per National Minimum Wage and National Living Wage rates.
 Most internships start in September each year and are advertised on the vacancies page of the Trinity Laban website.